 - Grade 4: the epiglottis is not seen

-As you can imagine, knowing the grade of an intubation is important when you take care of a patient as it lets you know how difficult a potential re-intubation could be.
+As you can imagine, knowing the grade of intubation is important when you take care of a patient as it lets you know how difficult a potential re-intubation could be.
 Difficult intubations are often done by registrars or consultants, but that doesn’t mean you can’t observe!

-Now let’s discuss regarding ventilation.
+Now let’s discuss ventilation.
 If a patient is intubated, they will not be able to breathe on their own.
 Depending on what their arterial blood gas shows, they will need to be put on an appropriate type of ventilation.
 So let’s break it down:

 - SIMV- Synchronized Intermittent-Mandatory Ventilation.
 The patient is essentially is breathing on their own but the machine provides mandatory breaths with spontaneous respiration.

 - CPAP- Continuous Positive Airway Pressure.
 As the name implies, positive pressure is provided throughout the cycle.